jano-wol/qconv/README.md

 sudo ./source/scripts/misc/docker/build.sh
 sudo ./source/scripts/misc/docker/run.sh

-# Build, test and benchmark qconv
+# Configure, build, test and benchmark qconv
 After the setup is done, the repo can be configured, builded, tested and benchmarked with the following commands (casted from the root of the repo):
 ./source/scripts/configure.sh release
 ./source/scripts/build.sh release